leto/mastering_dpow/README.md

 ## Global Notary Node Network

-In more detail, there exist a network of 64 notary nodes spread around the globe.
+For example, say there exist a network of 64 notary nodes spread around the globe.
 They are not in any one physical location, which makes the system resilient against a datacenter outage or natural disaster in one geographical location.
 The algorithm NNs use require 13 notary nodes to come together and